segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 #### Entity added

-Send an action to a destination when an entity associated with a profile matches the audience condition.
+Send a Track event when an entity matching the audience conditions is added.
 Select your entity from the **Select entity** dropdown menu.

-Use this action to orchestrate campaigns in other tools.

 Example use cases:
 - Send a reminder to a customer when a credit card associated with their profile has an outstanding balance.